KSPModdingLibs/KSPCommunityFixes/README.md

 - **ROCValidationOOR** [KSP 1.8.0 - 1.12.3]<br/>Fix ROCManager crashing during loading with Kopernicus modified systems.
 - **ReactionWheelsPotentialTorque** [KSP 1.8.0 - 1.12.3]<br/>Fix reaction wheels reporting incorrect available torque when "Wheel Authority" is set below 100%.
 Fix stock SAS (and possibly other attitude controllers) instability issues.
 - **StockAlarmCustomFormatterDate** [KSP 1.12.0 - 1.12.3]<br/>Make the stock alarm respect the day/year length defined by mods like Kronometer.
 Fix the underlying AppUIMemberDateTime UI widget API to use the mod-provided IDateTimeFormatter if present.
+- **ExtendedDeployableParts** [KSP 1.12.0 - 1.12.3]<br/>Fix deployable parts (antennas, solar panels, radiators...) always starting in the extended state when the model isn't exported in the retracted state.
+This bug affect parts from various mods (ex : Ven's stock revamp solar panels).

 #### Quality of Life tweaks